tinygo-org/tinygo/tools/gen-py32-targets/README.md

 interrupts rather than assigning an unverified IRQ number.
 The M4 SVDs also do not expose the M0+ `ICSCR.HSI_FS` selector, so the runtime preserves their reset clock configuration and initially reports the vendor-defined 8 MHz reset frequency.
-Applications that establish a different clock tree must update `machine.CPUFrequencyHz`, then reconfigure SysTick and frequency-dependent peripherals.
+Custom clock HALs must update TinyGo's internal clock state, then reconfigure SysTick and frequency-dependent peripherals.